noahgibbs/demiurge/CONCEPTS.md

 "29.45/81.6/Kappa" or "left\_of/gray\_greasy\_lamp".
 The coordinates
 should not contain a pound-sign, a dollar sign or other characters that aren't legal in a Demiurge item name.

+== The Admin Zone and Positionless Actions

+Sometimes, a thing happens that doesn't belong in any specific game zone.
+A player might fail to create a new account - what zone would that belong in?
+An admin might reload the whole world, which isn't specific to any one zone.
+An error might occur that can't be traced to any specific zone.

+When that happens, a special zone name, "admin", is used.
+There may or may not be an "admin" zone defined in a particular game's World Files, but positionless things will be referred to as "admin" occurrences either way.
+For that reason, it may be a better idea not to put much in the admin zone so that you can easily tell the difference between positionless occurrences and things that happen in your real, declared admin zone.